This is not the time for more rules, but rather the time to be gentle and tend to yourself.

 Eat regularly and eat enough

-•Meal Planning from a place of self-care with a loosely structured meal plan of knowing you want to have a meatless day, a heart healthy fish day, mostly plants on the plate.
+•Meal Planning from a place of self-care with a loosely structured meal plan.
+This could be wanting a meatless day, a heart healthy fish day, and mostly plants on the plate.
 Because you deserve to be taken care of.
-In a similar way we plan for our children to eat, we too must have a loose structure.
+In a similar way we plan for our children to eat, we must have a loose structure for ourselves.

 •Eating regularly can maintain a sense of normalcy.

 •Maintains blood sugars to avoid spikes and pantry raids.

 •Eating less than we need right now could place more stress on our bodies.